totvslabs/pyCarol/tutorial/chapters/ch4_basic_batchapp/README.md

 # Training the model: a minimal batch app

-Now that we have our data ready, the next goal is to setup a process to fetch the records, train and evaluate a regression model and deploy it to perform predictions.
-In this chapter we will review how to create a bare minimal app to do it using a jupyter notebook, also covering how to deploy the notebook in docker container to have an executable app.
+Now that we have our data ready, the next goal is to setup a process to fetch the records, train, and evaluate a regression model and deploy it to perform predictions.
+In this chapter we will review how to create a bare minimal app to do it using a Jupyter notebook, also covering how to deploy the notebook in docker container to have an executable app.

 ## Writing the notebook